naterjlao/EN605.617/module7/README.md

 ./main <THREADS> <BLOCK_SIZE>
 ```
 Where:
-- `THREADS`: Name of the input text file
+- `THREADS`: Number of Threads
-- `BLOCK_SIZE`: Offset value for the Caesar Cypher
+- `BLOCK_SIZE`: Number of Blocks

-The time measurements for Global Memory and Register Memory operations are
+The time measurements for Serial and Asynchronous Memory Operations are
 printed (in order) to stdout.

 ## Validation and Metrics